7 January 2022

-Once they’ve made contact with you, they’ll usually try to persuade you to act.
-Often with claims that there has been suspicious activity, a security compromise or that you are due a refund of some sort.
+Once they’ve made contact with you, they’ll usually try to persuade you to act in some way.
+Often with claims that there has been suspicious activity, a security compromise, or that you are due a refund of some sort.
+During this conversation, they’ll try to trick you and ask you to log in to your online bank account and/or emails.

-Once the software has been downloaded, it allows the criminals to take over your device.
-They can present screens to stop you from seeing what they are doing on your device, so if you have logged in to your online bank account or emails, they will have full access and control.
-They can then attempt to make payments from your accounts without you realising and stop any messages or contact attempts from us to warn you of suspicious activity.
+Once the software has been downloaded, it allows the fraudsters to take over your device.
+They can present screens to stop you from seeing what they are doing on your device, so if you have logged in to your online bank account or emails, they’ll have full access and control.
+They can then attempt to make payments from your accounts without you realising, and stop any messages or contact attempts from us to warn you of suspicious activity.

-We’ve seen that criminals often pose as representatives from well-known organisations and companies.
-To get a better idea of what that may look like, we’ve included a few examples of the tactics they may use below;
+To get a better idea of what software scams may look like, below, we’ve included a few examples of how fraudsters may try and execute software scams:

 Important - If we suspect a fraudulent payment may be about to leave your account, we may text you to ask you to confirm if it is genuine or not first before the payment can be made.
 In a computer software scam, the criminal may have tried to move money from your account and they may tell you to ignore our security message and to just reply ‘yes’.
 If you are told to do this by someone over the phone, it’s a scam!
 You will be authorising the criminal to steal your money.

-The scammers are criminals and those affected are victims.
+Fraudsters are criminals and those affected are victims.
 It’s important that we do what we can to help protect ourselves and those around us.
-Help us fight fraudsters and scams by keeping the below fresh in your mind.
+Help us fight fraudsters and scams by keeping the below in mind.

 Find out more about common fraud threats and how to avoid them.